50North4West/MSFS-G36-Improvement-Mod/README.md

 Current version: 0.6.6 Beta 4 (Sim Update 7 Compatible)

+* Added TAWS system test message
 * NEW!
 Integrated @BufordTX's VR Friendly Prop Mod
 * NEW!
 Changed environmental controls to read C° rather than F°
 * NEW!
 Spark Plug Fouling (Refactored) - if you don't lean correctly both on the ground or in the air your plugs will encounter spark fouling, loosing RPM and engine power.
 Each spark is modelled independently and has its own likelihood to foul; this stays across flights, the spark most likely to foul will foul first.
 * The Bonanza G36 Improvement Project is now listed as it's own aircraft in the menu rather than overwriting the default aircraft (please see livery note)
 * Aircraft Persistence, all switches and fuel tanks are saved between flights
 * Aircraft Persistence, saves for different liveries - have multiple Bonanzas in your fleet all with different personalities
-* Beginnings of the Bonanza Hangar; currently an empty panel window, but basis for next beta release.
+* Beginnings of the Bonanza Hangar; basis for next release.
 You will manage your aircraft here, check for spark fouling, oil changes and more.
 * Reworked Engine performance figures: after more than 30hrs of testing and tweaking, the engine performance figures match the POH as close as we can get them and have been verified by real Bonanza pilots.
 TAS is within 0.22kts on average across the altitude spectrum and fuel flow within 1g/h.
 * Fixed: NXi Engine System Page spacing
 * Fixed: Aircraft getting stuck on the ground.
 Changed nose height on gear to reflect reference pictures, increased nose gear damping affect, thanks to Synoxys787 for his help and research